SDGGiesbrecht/Workspace/Tests/Mock Projects/After/SDGLibrary/.github/CONTRIBUTING.md

 1. **Validate your changes** by double‐clicking `Validate` in the root folder.
 2. **Commit your changes**. `git commit -m "Some description of the changes."`
 3. **Push your changes**. `git push`
 4. **Submit a pull request** by clicking “New Pull Request” in the branch list on GitHub.
-In your description, please:
-    - Link to the original issue with `#000`.
-    - State your agreement to licensing your contributions under the [project licence](LICENSE.md).
 5. **Wait for continuous integration** to complete its validation.
 6. **Request a review** from John Doe or Jane Doe by clicking the gear in the top right of the pull request page.